 - Seek a student note taker in your course and provide any notes you have on Moodle or a course website.
 DS can provide you an announcement to be made in class or placed on the syllabus.
 DS provides a credit or community service incentive and handles all administrative set up, simply refer interested note takers to us.

 - Provide all requested exams to the Exam Proctoring Center by noon, one day prior to scheduled exams or 3 days in advance for Finals.
 Exams can be uploaded to Clockwork, emailed to the Exam Proctoring Coordinator at firstname.lastname@example.org or hand delivered to 169A Whitmore.

 - Obtain captioned materials for use in the course or provide captions for media.
-(Closed Captions should always be utilized on media but must be provided if an accommodation need is determined in your course or if you have public facing web content).
+(Closed Captions should always be utilized on media but must be provided if an accommodation need is determined in your course and on all public facing web content).

 - Communicate questions or concerns with DS as soon as possible.
 Access delayed can be access denied.

 Additional examples of accommodations an instructor can provide include:

 - implement universal design principles in the planning of course instruction.